Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats.md

 :jsonpointer:
 ```

-For data published via a paginated API, you should add a top-level `pages` object to the feature collection to provide links to the next and previous pages of results:
+For data published via a paginated API, you should add a top-level `pages` object to the feature collection to provide URLs for the next and previous pages of results:

 ::::{tab-set}